Shika-Somireddy/Neuromorphic-Navigation-SLAM-Peripheral/docs/info.md

 # Your project title

-Author: Your Name
+Author: Rishika Somireddy

-Peripheral index: nn
+Peripheral index: 13

 ## What it does

-Explain what your peripheral does and how it works
+This peripheral to create a map of a local area with

 ## Register map